 The compensation committee reviews our peer group at least annually and makes adjustments to its composition, if warranted, taking into account changes in both our business and the businesses of the companies in the peer group.
-For 2022 compensation benchmarking, Slack Technologies and Alteryx were removed because they ceased to be publicly traded or no longer met the targeted selection criteria for market capitalization and Palantir Technologies and Snowflake were added based on a review of comparability across the range of selection criteria referenced above.
+For 2023 compensation benchmarking, Avalara, Coupa Software, and Zendesk were removed because they ceased to be publicly traded and RingCentral was removed because it was significantly below the market capitalization range in the selection criteria above.
+Atlassian, Fortinet and Unity Software were added based on a review of comparability across the range of selection criteria referenced above.

-Using data compiled from the peer companies, the independent compensation consultant completed an assessment of our executive compensation to inform the compensation committee's determinations regarding executive compensation for 2022.
+Using data compiled from the peer companies, the independent compensation consultant completed an assessment of our executive compensation to inform the compensation committee's determinations regarding executive compensation for 2023.
 The independent compensation consultant prepared, and the compensation committee reviewed, a range of market data reference points with respect to base salary, performance bonuses, total target cash compensation (base salary and the annual target performance bonus), equity compensation grant value, and target total direct compensation (total target cash compensation and equity compensation grant value) with respect to each of the named executive officers.
-The compensation committee did not target pay to fall at any particular percentile of the market data, but rather reviewed these market data reference points as a helpful reference point in making 2022 compensation decisions.
-Market data is only one of the factors that the compensation committee considers in making compensation decisions.
-The compensation committee considers other factors as described below under "Factors Used in Determining Executive Compensation."
+The compensation committee did not target pay to fall at any particular percentile of the market data, but rather reviewed these market data reference points as a helpful reference point in making 2023 compensation decisions.
+Market data is only one of the factors that the compensation committee considers in making compensation."